Ruth KramerAssociate Professor

 rtk8 AT georgetown DOT edu

-My research is mostly in theoretical syntax and morphology, and I have particular interests in clitic doubling, gender, number, and the fine line between prepositions and case markers.
+My research is primarily in theoretical syntax and morphology, and I have particular interests in clitic doubling, gender, number, and the fine line between prepositions and case markers.
 The languages I specialize in are Amharic (Ethio-Semitic) and Ancient Egyptian (the language written with hieroglyphs), both of which are members of the Afroasiatic language family.

 For detailed information about my past and present research activities, see my C.V. and this list of downloadable papers and handouts.